Analysis

 $20,000 $800

-If you're keeping $10,000 more in your checking account than you actually need for cash flow purposes, you're giving up approximately $400 per year in interest.
-That's money that requires no additional work, no risk, and no change in lifestyle—just moving funds from one FDIC-insured account to another.
+If you're keeping $10,000 more in checking than you need for cash flow, you're giving up about $400 a year — money that requires no additional work, no risk, and no lifestyle change, just a transfer from one FDIC-insured account to another.

 How do you know if you have excess?

-The challenge, of course, is knowing how much you actually need in checking.
-This is where most people get stuck.
-They suspect they have more than necessary, but they don't know what's safe to move—so they move nothing.
+The hard part is knowing how much you actually need in checking.
+Most people suspect they have too much but don't know what's safe to move — so they move nothing.

 The Compound Effect: Why Small Differences Become Large Over Time

-Here's what happens to $10,000 over different time horizons, assuming monthly compounding at the stated APY:
+Here's what happens to $10,000 over different horizons, assuming monthly compounding at the stated APY:

 Time Horizon In Checking (0.07%) In HYSA (4.00%) Difference Lost